-- 49. Schedule 3A of the Taxes Management Act 1970 deals with the electronic lodgement of tax returns.
-As a result of the Electronic Lodgement of Tax Returns Order 1997, 1997 SI No 57, it applies to section 12AA of that Act.
-Paragraph 1 of Schedule 3A provides in part: - "(4) Any requirement-
+49 Schedule 3A to the Taxes Management Act 1970 deals with the electronic lodgement of tax returns.
+As a result of the Electronic Lodgement of Tax Returns Order 1997 (SI 1997/57), it applies to section 12AA of that Act.
+Paragraph 1 of Schedule 3A provides in part:

-(a) under any provision of Part II of this Act or Schedule 18 to the Finance Act 1998 that the return include a declaration by the person making the return to the effect that the return is to the best of his knowledge correct and complete, or shall not apply."

-(b) under or by virtue of any other provision of the Taxes Acts that the return be signed or include any description of declaration or certificate,
+"(4) Any requirement- (a) under any provision of Part II of this Act or Schedule 18 to the Finance Act 1998 that the return include a declaration by the person making the return to the effect that the return is to the best of his knowledge correct and complete, or (b) under or by virtue of any other provision of the Taxes Acts that the return be signed or include any description of declaration or certificate, shall not apply."

-For paragraph 1(4) of Schedule 3A to apply each of the conditions set out in Part III must be met: paragraph 1(2)(b)).
+For paragraph 1(4) of Schedule 3A to apply each of the conditions set out in Part III must be met: paragraph 1(2)(b).